Mexico death toll from storm Agatha rises to 11, with 33 missing

 MEXICO CITY, June 1 (Reuters) - The death toll caused by Hurricane Agatha in Mexico has risen to 11, with another 33 missing and heavy rains likely to continue, the governor of the southern state of Oaxaca said on Wednesday.

-Oaxaca governor Alejandro Murat said the tallies of dead and missing were preliminary, and urged people to remain alert.
+Oaxaca's governor, Alejandro Murat, said the tallies of dead and missing were preliminary, and urged people to remain alert.

 "It's important the entire population remains safe.
 There's a likelihood of landslides and river flooding," he said, speaking by video link at a regular government news briefing.

+The U.S. National Hurricane Center said Wednesday morning there was an 80% chance that a cyclone would form in the Atlantic from Agatha's remnants in the next 48 hours.

+"This system is likely to become a tropical depression while it moves northeastward over the northwestern Caribbean Sea and southeastern Gulf of Mexico during the next couple of days," the Miami-based center said.

-(Reporting by Valentine Marie Hilaire Writing by Drazen Jorgic Editing by Bernadette Baum)
+(Reporting by Valentine Marie Hilaire and Brendan O'Boyle; Writing by Drazen Jorgic; Editing by Bernadette Baum and Jonathan Oatis)

 ((drazen.jorgic@tr.com; Reuters Messaging: drazen.jorgic.thomsonreuters.com@reuters.net))